oldenj/certify.sh/README.md

 # certify.sh
-Wrapper for https://github.com/diafygi/acme-tiny, supposed to be compact, robust and easy to use.
+Small wrapper for https://github.com/diafygi/acme-tiny, supposed to be compact, robust and easy to use.

 This script issues new Letsencrypt certificates with a single command.
 It supports account creation, the Letsencrypt staging environment,